Improwised/jovVix/README.md

 ```
 ```
-- Then you have setup Jovvix successfully in your local environment
+- Then you have setup jovVix successfully in your local environment
  ### API Overview:
 - locally you could start your API server by running the following command : http://127.0.0.1:3000/api/v1/docs

-- **Backend:** Jovvix uses a Golang backend to handle the server-side logic.
+- **Backend:** jovVix uses a Golang backend to handle the server-side logic.
 - This would open the swagger documentation
  ### Upgrading and changelog: